5559175/weathercam/README.md

 # Weathercam

-Gemini-coded script and index.html which:
+Gemini-coded bash script and index.html which:

 - Captures a still 4K image from a Reolink CX810 IP security camera
 - Embeds the weather metrics collected by an Ecowitt WS69 array and WS2910 station (configured via a "custom" upload with server listening on TCP/8123).
 Image is ready to serve on various public webcam sites.